-If my schedule works out, I’ll be taking advantage of one of the A Tour of Southern Ghosts discounts and heading out to Stone Mountain Park at least one day next month to check out the annual Pumpkin Festival, which takes place on Fridays-Sundays from September 22-October 28, 2018.
+If my schedule works out, I’ll be taking advantage of one of the A Tour of Southern Ghosts discounts and heading out to Stone Mountain Park at least one day next month to check out the annual Pumpkin Festival, which takes place on Fridays-Sundays through October 28, 2018.

 This year’s Pumpkin Festival has a Play by Day, Glow by Night theme.
 During the day, there’ll be meet & greets with Spookly the Square Pumpkin, storytelling with Mother Goose, pie-eating contests with Peter Peter, tea party games with the Mad Hatter, a dance party, & more.

 At night, thousands of carved jack-o-lanterns will light up Stone Mountain Park, plus you can check out the glow-along party parade, costume contests, flashlight tours of Dinosaur Explore, glow-in-the-dark mini golf, & more.

 Want to go?
 You’ve got a few ways to get discount tickets to Stone Mountain Park’s Pumpkin Festival: